 How do moving companies estimate your office moving costs?

 Many businesses have warehouse spaces in addition to office areas.
 In general, a professional commercial moving service will not work on any special machinery, racking or crating that your warehouse includes.
 Your Warehouse Team should handle those items.
-Regardless of your warehousing capabilities, be sure to include pictures and dimensions of any oddly shaped or oversized items when you send information to your moving company.
+Regardless of your warehousing capabilities, include pictures and dimensions of any oddly shaped or oversized items when you send information to your moving company.
 This will help them provide you with the most accurate estimate possible.

 How do you hire the right moving company to move your business?